AABearBots/First-Closed-Doors-Competition/README.md

 The AA Arena is an organization built around the competition of cryptocurrency trading bots, or what we call _algobots_.
 The foundation of the Arena is powered by the AA Platform — a system developed by Advanced Algos Ltd. that dramatically simplifies the creation and operation of algobots.

 At this point, the AA platform is still in the alpha-stage.
-A large portion of functionality is still under development.
+A large portion of functionality is under development.
 However, hosting early stage competitions will help drive development as well as integrate early feedback and interests from both developers and traders.

 In the near future, the AA Platform is set to implement an ecosystem enabling end-users access to subscriptions for bots that trade on their behalf.
-Subscription fees cover the costs of the bot infrastructure and pay development team fees.
+Subscription fees will cover the costs of the bot infrastructure and pay Dev Teams fees.
 Fees will be paid in ALGO tokens, the AA Platform’s native token.

 Participating in early competitions not only offers the chance to win competition prizes, but makes you a part of the AA Community and provides increased potential of monetizing your efforts when the platform is released to the general public.